 New and existing MSMEs that are in manufacturing or service activities, excluding retail trade, agriculture, self-help groups (SHGs), training institutions, etc. can apply for CGS.
 The Credit Guarantee Scheme (CGS) was launched by the government to strengthen the credit delivery system and to facilitate financing to the MSME sector.
 The lending institutions that offer this scheme mainly include public, private sector banks, foreign banks, along with regional rural banks, the SBI and its associate banks.
 This MSME scheme for entrepreneurs comes with several benefits, including term loans and working capital loan facility up to Rs.
 100 Lakhs per borrowing unit.

 The Micro Units Development and Refinance Agency (MUDRA) was launched in 2015; this scheme is headed by the, and it aims at offering loans to all kinds of manufacturing, trading, and service sector activities.
 PMMY provides loans under three categories – Shishu, Kishor, and Tarun loan.
-The Mudra loan can be availed by artisans, shopkeepers, vegetable vendors, machine operators, repair shops, etc.
+Anyone, from artisans to shopkeepers to machine operators can avail a Mudra Loan.

 MUDRA loan scheme offers incentives through these interventions: